 Who are the workshops for?

 These workshops are for families, significant others and friends of a loved one that is living with a mental illness.
-Participants are expected to have their camera on in order to create a trusting environment in which everyone feels comfortable sharing their experiences as a caregiver.
+Participants are expected to have their camera on during the workshop.
+We’ve seen that this helps to create a trusting environment in which everyone feels comfortable sharing their experiences as a caregiver.